husarion/hFramework/README.md

   On Windows, all required dependencies are bundled as part of VSCode plugin.
 You can also download standalone package: [HusarionTools-v3.exe](https://cdn.atomshare.net/cc70b0184feefaf7ead3741c58f98200cf8e017b/HusarionTools-v3.exe).

+  A complete tutorial how to ude hFramework library can be found here: https://husarion.com/core2/tutorials/howtostart/hframework-library-development/

 2. Configure and build the project.